badri-pathak/ibm-spectrum-scale-csi/README.md

 who also have ongoing support contracts, are entitled to the PMR process.
 Feature requests through the official RFE channels are also encouraged.

 For non-urgent issues, suggestions, recommendations, feel free to open an issue in [github](https://github.com/IBM/ibm-spectrum-scale-csi/issues).
-Issues will be addressed as team availability permits.
+Issues will be addressed as team availability permits..

 ## Contributing